Calendar

 Dry flowers

 Samar Mondal of Barasat brings a collection of dry flowers made of dried maize leaves, palm leaves and other materials to the haat.
-Painted in an array of colours, the dry flowers can are priced between Rs 5 and Rs 30 per stick.
+Painted in an array of colours, the dry flowers are priced between Rs 5 and Rs 30 per stick.

 Pickles, snacks and food items